minad/consult/README.md

 ### Jumping and Search

   * `consult-line` (`-symbol-at-point`, `-from-isearch`): Select from matching lines.
-Supports live preview and recursive editing of the preview.
+Supports live preview and recursive editing.
 There are two variants, which search for the symbol at point and for the most recent isearch string respectively.
   * `consult-mark`: Jump to a marker in the `mark-ring`.
-Supports live preview and recursive editing of the preview.
+Supports live preview and recursive editing.
   * `consult-outline`: Jump to a heading of the outline.
+Supports live preview and recursive editing.
-Supports live preview and recursive editing of the preview.
+  * `consult-flycheck`: Jump to flycheck error.
+Supports live preview and recursive editing.

 ### Miscellaneous